 William G. Mebane enrolled as a captain in the 13th Tennessee Infantry Regiment, Co.
 "B".
 They were known as The Macon Grays, consisting of men from Fayette County**.

-Having already been in multiple major battles including Shiloh, Chickamauga, and losing his middle finger at Murfreesboro, he was eventually captured in the Battle of Kennesaw Mountain on June 27, 1864, eight days after his brother was killed in the same area.
+Having already been in multiple major battles including Shiloh, Chickamauga, he was eventually captured in the Battle of Kennesaw Mountain on June 27, 1864, eight days after his brother was killed in the same area.
 From there, WGM was sent to the notorious Johnson's Island POW camp in Sandusky Bay, OH.

 Conditions at Johnson's Island were terrible.
 I can only imagine living in a small tent on an island in Lake Erie during the winter.
 Our soldier contracted tuberculosis there, and was ill the rest of his life.